siftrics/sight/README.md

 }
 ```

+### Word-Level Bounding Boxes

+The function `(c *Client) RecognizeWords` has the same signature has `Recognize`, but it returns word-level bounding boxes instead of sentence-level bounding boxes.

 ## Cost and Capabilities

 The cost of the service is $0.50 per 1,000 pages, which is one third the price of Google Cloud Vision and Amazon Textract.